Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 This command lists one or more resources.
 It also prints a table of the most important information about an specified resource.

 If a resource is in the "Deleting" state, the entry in the table is displayed in the color *yellow* to warn the user that the resource is in the "Deleting" state.
-The user can fetch that particular resource using the `--output` argument to see if there are any finalizers set and can perform a force deletion operation using the `--forceDelete` argument, as mentioned in the [Delete](#delete) section.
+The user can fetch that particular resource using the `--output` argument to see if there are any finalizers set and can perform a force deletion operation using the `--forceDelete` argument, as mentioned in the [delete](#delete) section.

 The following table describes the usage, options, and arguments for the `get` command: